MSF-Telecom/multitrack/README.md

 ### Getting the maptiles server running

 A Docker container is available in the src folder (maptiles_server).
 There is a docker-compose file to run it.
-You'll also need to poiint to a folder where a `map.pmtiles` file is available.
+You'll also need to point to a folder where a `map.pmtiles` file is available.

 ### Getting the sources running